 We try to reply to all legitimate requests within one month from receiving them.
 In some particular cases (for example, if the matter is particularly complex or if You send Us multiple requests), it may take Us longer than a month.
 In such cases, we will notify You accordingly and keep You updated.

-If You have any questions/ comments about privacy or should You wish to exercise any of Your individual rights, please contact Us at: info.mbr.@mbr.mt or by writing to Malta Business Registry, AM Business Centre, Triq il-Labour, Zejtun ZTN 2401 by phoning Us using telephone number
+If you have any questions/ comments about privacy or should you wish to exercise any of your individual rights, please contact Us at: info.mbr.@mbr.mt or by writing to Malta Business Registry, AM Business Centre, Triq il-Labour, Zejtun ZTN 2401 or by phoning us using telephone number

-MBR’s Data Protection Officer is Dr. Geraldine Ann Spiteri Lucas who can be contacted directly at email@example.com
+MBR’s Data Protection Officer can be contacted directly at firstname.lastname@example.org